strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

-* Completed Episodes are defined as those Episodes where Episode Completion Status is not undefined or 0 (Episode Open).
+* Completed Episodes are defined as those Episodes with an Episode End Date less than or equal to the report end date.
 * Only Episodes with one or more Service Contacts in the reporting period are included in the analysis (referred to as 'active episodes').